polterguy/polterguy.github.io/tutorials/postgresql/index.md

 `docker pull servergardens/magic-frontend:latest` and `docker pull servergardens/magic-backend:latest` in _any_ terminal window.
 This works since Docker uses a local _"repository of images"_ on your host machine.

-To stop the containers you need to go to the same folder you saved your _"docker-compose.yml"_ file in, and type `docker-compose down`.

 ## Wrapping up

 In this micro-tutorial we used Docker to configure Magic to use PostgreSQL instead of MySQL.